If you have to buy it, get the best deal!

-The best benefit of Maven membership, and the reason I think all Julep lovers should subscribe, is discounts in the shop.
-All Mavens get 20% off the full-price when they purchase anything, and this discount combines with ANY promo code.
+Anyone who had an active subscription when the subscription ended was grandfathered into the Maven discount.
+The discount raised from 20% off to 25%, so we actually get a better discount now.
+This was the best benefit of Maven membership, so I appreciate that it was improved to make up for losing the discounts we received by placing expensive items in the subscription box.
+All Mavens get 25% off the full-price when they purchase anything, and this discount combines with most promo codes.
+There are times when promo codes that offer really great discounts of 40-50% off do not combine with the Maven discount, but you can choose the greater discount in cases like that.
 If Julep places something on sale, the Maven discount does not apply, but it can still usually combine with a promo code.
-That means a $14 polish only costs a Maven $11.2o and a $20 lip balm only costs a Maven $16.
+That means a $14 polish only costs a Maven $10.50 and a $20 lip balm only costs a Maven $15.
 My $22.40 subtotal above ($11.20×2) would have been $28 for a non-Maven.
+That was back when the discount was still only 20% off.
 After applying my discount code, which non-Mavens can use, the total would have been $18 instead of $12.40.
-That is a $5.60 savings in the shop just for being a Maven (and it does not matter if I accepted my last subscription box over a year ago as long as I am active).

 Julep is very generous and offers free shipping with a $25 purchase, but Mavens get free shipping on every purchase.
 This really comes in handy when there is a mystery box, specials, savvy deal, sweet steal, or a sale.
 Any of these incredible offers can dip below $25, and many usually do.
 The mystery box is available for $24.99 or $29.99.
 It is usually released around the middle of the month and only available for about a week.
 A mystery box usually shows 1-2 products that are definitely inside but keeps the others a secret.
 Every box has a minimum of $100 in value, and I highly recommend these to people newer to Julep.
 Those with a lot of Julep items are likely to get a few dupes.